 The startup experience has taught us a lot of things, so now we are going back and seeing what we can do to tighten up expenses.

-NP: One year from now where do you want to be in your business?
+NAN: One year from now where do you want to be in your business?

-DB: Once we kind of figure out everything, I think I would like to have this packaged and offered somewhere else in another location.
+DOUG: Once we kind of figure out everything, I think I would like to have this packaged and offered somewhere else in another location.

 Andréa coined the term “concept cyber café” when we were at reSET.
 I like that phrase because it’s not just a coffee shop where we’re offering a bunch of different varieties of coffee.
 The coffee is important.
 The smooth quality of the coffee is important.
 But the atmosphere is equally important.
 That vibe people get when they come in.